-The V60 is available in a number of different colors and materials, and that gives you flexibility.
-The classic white ceramic, made in Arita, Japan – the center of Japanese ceramic craft since 1616 – has a modest, simple beauty.
+The V60 is available in a number of different colours and materials, and that gives you flexibility.
+The classic white ceramic, made in Arita, Japan – the centre of Japanese ceramic craft since 1616 – has a modest, simple beauty.
 The plastic drippers (which are much less expensive), while they have a similar shape, don’t have the same solid feel, or the same thermal stability.
 We’ve taken off half a point for those (but given them full marks in the Price category, below).

 The plastic dripper comes in red, white, and clear, and is the least expensive out of all the options.
 It does not retain heat as well as the other versions, but it is quite sturdy.

 The glass V60 has a clear cone but an opaque, plastic base plate that you can get in either black or red.
 You will want to be careful with this model, as the glass is quite fragile.

 Hario V60 also has a ceramic variant that’s somewhat similar to the Bee House dripper.
 A ceramic V60 is a great choice for someone looking for greater heat retention, and who isn’t planning to transport the heavier ceramic filter cone.
 The ceramic V60 come in both white and red, and if you preheat these with a little hot water, they will keep your coffee within the ideal 90-96 C brewing temperature.

 Finally, the metal version has a design similar to the glass model with the curly hook.
 You can choose from either stainless steel or copper.
 Both options will do just as well at heat retention as the ceramic model, but these will be much more durable (and are also lighter, if you plan to travel with them).

 You’ve heard things described (usually erroneously) as “user-friendly,” right?
 Well, the V60 is best thought of as “expert-friendly.”
 It’s easy to use, but can be tricky to master.